Risk Disclosures

 Galaxy Digital Asset Derivatives Risk Disclosure Statement

-THIS BRIEF STATEMENT COVERS SOME, BUT NOT ALL OF THE RISKS OF TRANSACTING IN DERIVATIVES CONTRACTS RELATING TO DIGITAL ASSETS WITH GALAXY DIGITAL.
-BY ENTERING INTO SUCH TRANSACTIONS WITH GALAXY DIGITAL, YOU REPRESENT AND WARRANT THAT YOU HAVE EVALUATED THE MERITS AND RISKS OF TRADING SUCH CONTRACTS WITH GALAXY DIGITAL AND HAVE DETERMINED THAT SUCH CONTRACTS ARE APPROPRIATE FOR YOU AND THAT YOU ARE CAPABLE OF ASSUMING, AND ARE PREPARED TO ASSUME, THE RISKS ASSOCIATED WITH SUCH CONTRACTS.
+THIS BRIEF STATEMENT COVERS SOME, BUT NOT ALL OF THE RISKS OF TRANSACTING IN DERIVATIVES CONTRACTS RELATING TO DIGITAL ASSETS WITH GALAXY DIGITAL, INCLUSIVE OF ITS AFFILIATED ENTITIES (COLLECTIVELY, GALAXY DIGITAL).
+BY ENTERING INTO SUCH TRANSACTIONS WITH GALAXY DIGITAL, YOU REPRESENT AND WARRANT THAT YOU ARE CAPABLE OF EVALUATING, AND HAVE EVALUATED, THE MERITS AND RISKS OF TRADING SUCH CONTRACTS WITH GALAXY DIGITAL AND HAVE DETERMINED THAT SUCH CONTRACTS ARE APPROPRIATE FOR YOU AND THAT YOU ARE CAPABLE OF ASSUMING, AND ARE PREPARED TO ASSUME, THE RISKS ASSOCIATED WITH SUCH CONTRACTS.

 TRADING DERIVATIVES CONTRACTS RELATING TO DIGITAL ASSETS AND TRADING WITH GALAXY DIGITAL IS NOT SUITABLE FOR EVERYONE AND CAN RESULT IN LOSSES UP TO, AND IN SOME CIRCUMSTANCES ABOVE, THE ENTIRE AMOUNT YOU INVEST.
 YOU SHOULD ONLY ENTER INTO SUCH TRANSACTIONS AFTER YOU ARE CERTAIN THAT YOU FULLY UNDERSTAND THE RISKS ASSOCIATED WITH DOING SO.